-We love roasting coffee, we also love drinking coffee, but a byproduct of this luxury item is it's packaging, for us this comes in the form of a bag.
+We love roasting coffee, and we also love drinking coffee ... but a byproduct of this marvellous job is the inevitable issue of packaging our product.

 Why not plastic?

-Even if recyclable, plastic is still produced using petroleum, a non renewable fossil fuel.
-Coffee packaging has to be made from virgin material, as it is not currently possible to produce coffee packaging with recycled plastic.
+Even if recyclable, plastic is still produced using petroleum, a non-renewable fossil fuel.
+Plastic for coffee packaging has to be made from virgin material, as it is not currently possible to produce coffee packaging with recycled plastic.
 If not recycled it takes over 1,000 years for plastic packaging to completely disintegrate, and even then the microplastics continue to filter through water, soil and animals.

 But what’s wrong with recyclable plastic?